5th European short course on

 "Time-Resolved Microscopy and Correlation Spectroscopy"

-This specialized course was held for the fourth time and again considered to be an inspiring event by all participants.
-Altogether more than 40 people from universities and industry from 16 different countries participated.
+This specialized course was held for the fifth time and was considered by all participants as a great and inspiring event.
+The course was again fully booked with 45 people from universities and industry from 20 different countries participating.
 They attended 6 lectures and 6 hands-on experiment sessions with 4 different instruments from 4 companies, covering different methods and procedures in (time-resolved) fluorescence microscopy such as FLIM, FLIM-FRET, FCS (auto- and cross correlation), FLCS, single molecule spectroscopy and data analysis.

 Aims and Purpose